-We provide functional dry needling (FDN).
-It is also referred to as intramuscular stimulation (IMS) is a physical therapy modality used to treat myofascial and neuropathic pain.
+We provide functional dry needling (FDN), also referred to as intramuscular stimulation (IMS).
+It is a physical therapy modality used to treat myofascial and neuropathic pain.
 It is grounded in Western Medical Science, and relates particularly to radicular pain.

 FDN/IMS involves insertion of a filament needle into an area of muscle that has become contracted and shortened (trigger points), and/or an area near the spine where the nerve root may have become irritated and supersensitive.
 FDN/IMS directly treats the cause of the pain by relaxing the shortened muscle and allowing it to return to its normal state.